Therapy For Depression In New York With Wellness Road Psychology

 Bipolar Disorder

 Bipolar disorder is characterized by alternating periods of extremely high and low moods, ranging from mania to depression.
-It may also include episodes of mixed symptoms involving manic and depressive features
+It may also include episodes of mixed symptoms involving manic and depressive features.

 Seasonal Affective Disorder (SAD)

 Seasonal Affective Disorder (SAD) is a form of depression that occurs during specific seasons, typically in the winter months when there is less sunlight.
 Symptoms often include fatigue, loss of interest in activities, changes in appetite or sleep patterns, and hopelessness.
-Treatment involves light therapy and lifestyle changes such as increased physical activity and improved sleep hygiene.&nbsp
+Treatment involves light therapy and lifestyle changes such as increased physical activity and improved sleep hygiene.

 Post Partum Depression

 Post Partum Depression (PPD) is a specific type of depression in new mothers.
 This type of depression can be complicated to manage, requiring medical and psychological treatment.
 Common treatments for PPD include counseling, psychotherapy, nutrition and lifestyle modifications, and anti-depressant medications.
-Therefore, it is important for women suffering from PPD to seek appropriate help to ensure their well-being and the health of their babies.&nbsp
+Therefore, it is important for women suffering from PPD to seek appropriate help to ensure their well-being and the health of their babies.

 Types of Therapy for Depression